serpenscaput/wl9/Big Time Gangsta/Big Time Gangsta - BTGreadme.txt

 STORY
 -----

-You can read the story in "bad@ss gangsta speak" if you wait after the title screen of the game, but here's the basic premise:
+You can read the story in "bad (at) ss gangsta speak" if you wait after the title screen of the game, but here's the basic premise:

 "You were once the main bodyguard of Mr. Big, the most powerful and influential gangster